sanfe360devstuff/Gears-AutoClicker/README.md

 ## How to install
 You can download everything as a zip file.
 After that, just unzip it and go to the [chrome://extensions/](chrome://extensions/) page.
 Then, enable "Developer Mode" and click the "load unpacked extension" button, and select the folder with all the files inside.

+## Limitations
+At the moment, the extension will work only with the simple "click here to claim" rewards, and it wont work with retweet rewards or anything else.